 The following alert has been issued by the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions

-- Although there is no immediate danger you need to be aware and keep up to date in case the situation changes.
+- The danger has passed but you need to remain vigilant in case the situation changes.

 WHAT TO DO: